 - In the event an individual whose personal data is contained within your database contacts you enquiring as to whether you hold any information about them, confirmation must be given to that individual without undue delay.

 - If, having received confirmation that their personal data are being held, you will be obliged to make the individual aware of precisely which of their personal data are being held and for what purposes, and that the individual has the right to object to their data being held in the manner specified.

 - If an individual asks to access personal data of theirs that is held by you, or wishes to receive a copy of those data, then you must honour this request without undue delay.

 - If any of the personal data contained within your database is inaccurate, you must allow any affected individuals to rectify or otherwise correct any erroneous records.

 - If an individual objects to their personal data being stored in your database, or asks for their personal data to be deleted, then these too are requests that must be upheld.

-In the meantime, businesses should be refining what they already know and taking into account best practices when building strategies to communicate with prospects.
-From refining data to ensuring that messaging is targeted and content is relevant in order to build long lasting relationships, to building in plan a robust data management system in order to track engagement and honour ‘opt outs’, you will put yourself in the best position not only to comply with the GDPR legislation, but to encourage ‘opt ins’ and engagement with your campaigns and content.
+Businesses should be taking into account best practices as you build strategies to communicate with prospects.
+Providing a robust data management system in order to track engagement and honour ‘opt outs’ should be a basic requirement for any programme.
+Meanwhile, by refining data and ensuring that your messaging is targeted and content is relevant, you will put yourself in the best position not only to comply with the GDPR legislation, but stand a much better chance of building relationships with prospective clients.